rezakj/iCellR/README.md

 # example:
 RNA.data <- load10x("filtered_gene_bc_matrices/hg19/")

+# NOTE the RNA data has the cell IDs in the sample format as HTOs
+# "GTCGTAATCTTACCTA" "ACAGCCGGTTGGGACA" ...
+# Not "GTCGTAATCTTACCTA.1" "ACAGCCGGTTGGGACA.1"

 # demultiplex RNA data
 # Take RNA-Seq data with the cell IDs from Hashtag1
 sample1.rna <- RNA.data[ , which(names(RNA.data) %in% sample1)]